How many of your new users churn on day 1?

 So here at UserGuiding, for example, the product managers who use our product activate once they've added the UserGuiding script to their product.

-For this reason, we give them a product tour that leads them in this direction – complete with a checklist that literally has installing the UserGuiding script as one of the steps:
+For this reason, we give them a product tour that leads them in this direction – complete with a checklist or progress bar that literally has installing the UserGuiding script as one of the steps:

 So as long as a new product manager user completes the product tour, they will always activate.
 Literally, 100% of the time.